davidolufemi/EKS-automated-pipeline/README.md

 ![Improvement Diagram](https://github.com/user-attachments/assets/dbde79e9-da1c-4efc-acbf-6fa1863d6731)

-1. **Monitoring & Alerting:** Integrate Prometheus and Grafana to track metrics and define alert thresholds.
+1. **Monitoring & Alerting:** Install Prometheus and Grafana in the cluster to monitor for potential issues based on set metrics.
-2. **Secrets Management:** Use AWS KMS or External Secrets Operator to manage sensitive information securely.
+2. **Secrets Management:** Use AWS KMS to manage secrets.
-3. **Web Security:** Protect web apps with AWS WAF and rate limiting.
+3. **Web Security:** Use WAF to protect the application from web app vulnerabilities (e.g OWASP 10).
-4. **Observability:** Add CloudWatch Container Insights for detailed cluster insights.
+4. **Observability:** CloudWatch to observe environment.
+We can also save them if we need to be compliant.
-5. **Policy Enforcement:** Use OPA/Gatekeeper to enforce compliance and resource constraints.
+5. **Policy Enforcement:** Use OPA/Gatekeeper for compliance purposes.

 ---

 ##  Summary

-- EKS provisioned with Terraform
+- Provision cloud infrastructure with Teraform
-- Spring Boot app containerized with Docker and Git-tagged
+- Containerize Spring app.
-- CI pipeline builds and pushes to Docker Hub
+- Pipeline builds and pushes to Docker Hub
-- Helm chart updated and deployed via ArgoCD
+- Helm chart is updated and deployed via ArgoCD
-- Rollback tested using Helm’s `--atomic` flag
+- Rollback testing was performed using Helm’s `--atomic` flag
-- Blue/green deployment strategy implemented using Argo Rollouts
+- Blue/green deployment strategy was implemented using Argo Rollouts
-- Trivy and OWASP scanning integrated for DevSecOps coverage
+- Trivy and OWASP dependency check were integrated for DevSecOps coverage